Alpha Delta Theta (social): Symbols

 College Fraternity Heraldry described Alpha Delta Theta's coat-of-arms as "argent; on a chief gules three keys of the first per fess, in base two palm branches saltirewise vert.
 Crest.
 A candle argent in candlestick flared of the same.
 Supporters.
 Two unicorns proper".
 The motto, a Greek phrase, was written on a banner under the shield.
 This coat-of-arms was adopted at the national convention in 1928; it is based entirely on ritualistic symbolism.

 The badge of Alpha Delta Theta is described as being of yellow gold, Delta or triangular shaped, and "superimposed upon a gold key placed horizontally".
 The center of the badge was black enamel, with the Greek letter "Α" was in the lower left-hand angle, the letter Δ" in the apex, and the letter "Θ" in the lower right-hand angle.
 Between the "Α" and "Θ" was a "lighted candle in a candlestick.... with crossed palm branches above".
 The border could have fifteen pearls with an emerald at each corner.
 The pledge pin was "a vertical bar of silver, bearing the raised Greek letters "ΑΔΘ" one above the other".

 The local women's fraternity, Alpha Theta, used Esse Non Videri for the motto; the sweet pea for its flower; and the colors silver and turquoise blue.
 Alpha Delta Theta's motto was Ex Principilis Omnia Oriuntur.
 The colors of the sorority were turquoise blue, silver, and scarlet.
-(Note: According to Baird's Manual of American College Fraternities (1930), it colors were turquoise blue, amethyst, and silver, but this appears to have been in error: The 1929 Alpha Delta Theta pledge manual and the 1937 Alpha Delta Theta Constitution and Bylaws both confirm Turquoise blue, Silver and Scarlet.
+(Note: According to Baird's Manual of American College Fraternities (1930), the colors were turquoise blue, amethyst, and silver, but this appears to have been in error: The 1929 Alpha Delta Theta pledge manual and the 1937 Alpha Delta Theta constitution and bylaws both confirm turquoise blue, silver, and scarlet.
 These are also correctly stated in The Sorority Handbook (1931).)
 Its flower was the French sweet pea.
 Its jewels were the emerald and the pearl.
 Its insignia was a candle and crossed palms.

 Alpha Delta Theta's publication was The Silhouette, first appearing in May 1924 and changing its name to The Portals in 1928.